Set your location

 This information refers to four types of leukaemia; acute lymphoblastic leukaemia (ALL), chronic lymphocytic leukaemia (CLL), acute myeloid leukaemia (AML) and chronic myeloid leukaemia (CML).

-It is estimated that more than 5,200 people were diagnosed with leukaemia in 2023.
+It is estimated that 5,316 people will be diagnosed with leukaemia in 2024.
 The average age at diagnosis is 65 years old.

 Leukaemia signs and symptoms